-To summarize, the evidence indicates that Rwandans use the mobile phone network to help each other cope with large economic shocks, that benefits from this network are not uniform, and that the pattern of transfers is consistent with a model of limited commitment in reciprocal exchange.
-These findings complement recent work by Jack & Suri (2014) who use consumption data to show that Kenyans with access to mobile money are better able to smooth consumption than those without.
+These findings complement recent work by Jack and Suri (2014), who use consumption data to show that Kenyans with access to mobile money are better able to smooth consumption than those without.
 It also relates closely to a growing body of research concerned with understanding the economic impact of mobile phones and other information and communication technologies (ICTs) in developing economies.
-Recent work in this area describes how mobile phones can, under certain conditions, reduce information asymmetries and search costs in agricultural markets (Jensen 2007, Aker 2008, Fafchamps & Minten 2012, Aker & Fafchamps 2014), lower transaction costs (Jack & Suri 2014), and potentially provide an alternative device for savings (Mbiti & Weil 2011, Mas & Mayer 2011, Blumenstock et al. 2015).
+Recent work in this area describes how mobile phones can, under certain conditions, reduce information asymmetries and search costs in agricultural markets (Jensen, 2007; Aker, 2008; Fafchamps and Minten, 2012; Aker and Fafchamps, 2014), lower transaction costs (Jack and Suri, 2014), and potentially provide an alternative device for savings (Mbiti and Weil, 2011; Mas and Mayer, 2011; Blumenstock et al., 2016).

-We make two methodological contributions that we hope can help facilitate the use of large-scale, network-based datasets in applied microeconomic and development research.
+We also make two methodological contributions that we hope can help facilitate the use of large-scale, network-based datasets in applied microeconomic and development research.
 First, we develop an approach to inferring the relative wealth of mobile phone subscribers from their history of mobile phone use.
-The sole purpose of this approach is to proxy for the relative wealth of transfer recipients at a particular point in time.
-Second, we develop an algorithm for locational inference that allows us to continuously impute the location of an individual based on her intermittent sequence of phone calls.
+We use this measure of inferred wealth as a proxy for the relative wealth of transfer recipients at a particular point in time.
+Second, we describe an algorithm for locational inference that allows us to continuously impute the location of an individual based on her intermittent sequence of phone calls.
 We use this method to determine whether or not a subscriber is affected by a regional disaster, but the algorithm could be implemented more broadly to identify individuals in need of help.

-2 Background and Context
+2. Background and context

 The context for our study is Rwanda, a small, landlocked nation of 10 million people, where roughly 90% of the population survives on subsistence agriculture.
-We focus our analysis on the period from 2005-2009, a period during which mobile phone penetration increased from roughly 2.5 percent to 33.4 percent - a compound annual growth rate of roughly 74 percent.
+We focus our analysis on the period from 2005 to 2009, a period during which mobile phone penetration increased from roughly 2.5% to 33.4% - a compound annual growth rate of roughly 74%.
 Such rapid growth has been common in many sub-Saharan African nations, where landlines are rare and the cost of owning a mobile phone is falling quickly.
-The cost of mobile telephony during this period represented a significant portion of household expenditures (Ureta 2005).
-At the time of our study in Rwanda, it cost roughly \$50 for the phone, and an additional \$0.20 per minute and \$0.10 per SMS (Republic of Rwanda 2010, Donner 2008).
-The ITU estimates the monthly "price basket" for mobile service was \$12.30 per month, or \$147.60 per year, which represented a significant portion of the PPP-adjusted GDP per capita of \$800.2
+The cost of mobile telephony during this period represented a significant portion of household expenditures (Ureta, 2005), with the ITU estimating that the monthly "price basket" for mobile service was \$12.30 per month, or \$147.60 per year 1.
+At the time of our study in Rwanda, it cost roughly \$50 for the phone, and an additional \$0.20 per minute and \$0.10 per SMS (Republic of Rwanda, 2010; Donner, 2008).